John Hope, 1st Baron Glendevon: Political career

 In 1945 Hope was elected Member of Parliament for Midlothian and Peebles North, a seat he held until 1950, and then represented Edinburgh Pentlands from 1950 to 1964.

 Hope served in the Conservative administrations of Winston Churchill, Anthony Eden and Harold Macmillan as Joint Parliamentary Under-Secretary of State for Foreign Affairs from 1954 to 1956, as Parliamentary Under-Secretary of State for Commonwealth Relations from 1956 to 1957 and as Joint Parliamentary Under-Secretary of State for Scotland from 1957 to 1959.
-In 1959 he was appointed Minister of Works and invested a Privy Counsellor.
+In 1959 he was appointed Minister of Works and sworn a Privy Counsellor.
 Hope remained as head of the Ministry of Works until 1962.
 In 1964 he was raised to the peerage as Baron Glendevon, of Midhope in the County of Linlithgow.

 Personal life

 Lord Glendevon married Elizabeth Paravicini (1915–1998), the former wife of Vincent Paravicini and the only child of the author W. Somerset Maugham, in 1948.
 They had two sons.
-Lord Glendevon died on 18 January 1996, aged 83, and was succeeded in the barony by his eldest son, Julian.
+Lord Glendevon died on 18 January 1996, aged 83, and was succeeded in the barony by his elder son, Julian.